fossasia/open-event-server/README.md

 We have the following branches :
  * **development**
 	 All development goes on in this branch.
 If you're making a contribution, please make a pull request to _development_.
-	 PRs to must pass a build check and a unit-test check on Travis (https://open-event-dev.herokuapp.com - Is running off the development branch.
+	 PRs to must pass a build check and a unit-test check on Travis (https://open-event-api.herokuapp.com - Is running off the development branch.
 It is hosted on Heroku.)
+	 (https://api.eventyay.com - Is running off the `development` branch.
+Hosted on Google Cloud Platform (Google Container Engine + Kubernetes).)
  * **master**
    This contains shipped code.
 After significant features/bug-fixes are accumulated on development, we make a version update, and make a release. (https://eventyay.com - Is running off the master branch. (whichever is the latest release.)
-Hosted on Google Cloud Platform (Google Container Engine + Kubernetes).)
- * **nextgen**
-	 All development for the `nextgen` version of the Open Event Server (aka Open Event API Server) goes on in this branch.
-If you're making a contribution, please make a pull request to _nextgen_.
-	 PRs to must pass a build check and a unit-test check on Travis (https://open-event-api.herokuapp.com - Is running off the `nextgen` branch.
-It is hosted on Heroku.)
-     (https://api.eventyay.com - Is running off the `nextgen` branch.
 Hosted on Google Cloud Platform (Google Container Engine + Kubernetes).)
  * **gh-pages**
    This contains the documentation website on http://dev.eventyay.com.
 The site is build automatically on each commit in the development branch through a script and using travis.
 It includes the md files of the Readme and /docs folder.
 It also includes javadocs.